 2.2.
 Unless otherwise notified it will normally be at the place of residence of the current Secretary.

 3.4.
-Financial Year.
-The financial year of the club will commence on the 1st March and end on the last day of February
+Financial Year: The financial year of the club will commence on the 1st April and end 31st dayof March of the following

 The Patron does not need to be a paid up member of the club.

 4.2.
-To provide the means of contact between members engaged in construction, restoration, testing or operation of
+To provide the means of contact between members engaged in construction, restoration,testing or operation of model

 4.5.
 To promote flying meetings, competitions and technical symposia.